White flower and a note to forgive yourself

 How do you forgive yourself for saying hurtful things?

-So, with forgiving for saying hurtful things, we need to look at the things we say to and about others, as well as at the things we say about ourselves.
+With forgiving for using hurtful words, we need to look at the things we say to and about others, as well as at the things we say about ourselves.

 “In the same way, the tongue is a small thing that makes grand speeches.
 But a tiny spark can set a great forest on fire.
 And among all the parts of the body, the tongue is a flame of fire.
 It is a whole world of wickedness, corrupting your entire body.
 It can set your whole life on fire, for it is set on fire by hell itself.”